DS4PS/cpp-528-spr-2021/index.md

 Assessment of student performance in this course is based on indications that the course learning objectives stated above have been achieved.
 Several areas of measurement will be used to produce a final student performance rating.
 These areas of performance assessment include the following:

 * Building a research database by combining several data sources.
-* Creating meaningful and reliable metrics from administrative data.
 * Perform descriptive analysis.
 * Use regression to make inferences about programs.
 * Manage a project using versioning.